 I'm not sure how many "Jacks Canyons" there are in Arizona, but this one sits on the high desert plateau country (6200'elev) as you emerge from the rim country pines south of Winslow.
 It is also known by the Hopi Indian name of Moenkopi, meaning "place of running water".

-The spectacular scenery contained within the confines of this remote canyon seem out of place when compared to the spartan windswept landscape above.
+The spectacular scenery contained within the confines of this remote canyon seems out of place when compared to the spartan windswept landscape above.
 This canyon is a nationally renowned rock climbing area that draws many to climb its pristine limestone cliffs.
-Not to worry though, just a ten minute walk in either direction will have you in almost certain solitude.
+Not to worry though, just a ten-minute walk in either direction will have you in almost certain solitude.

-The campground at the top of the canyon is a very pleasant surprise being very neat, clean, and well kept with a porta-jon being funded by a N.Arizona climbing group.
-The camping spots are plentiful, well defined by neat little stone borders, and really quite serene being tucked in amongst a grove of gnarly looking old junipers and other chaparral.
+The campground at the top of the canyon is a delightful surprise being very neat, clean, and well kept, with a porta-john being funded by a N.Arizona climbing group.
+The camping spots are plentiful, well defined by neat little stone borders, and really quite serene being tucked in amongst a grove of gnarly-looking old junipers and other chaparral.

 The access trail down into the canyon is equally well kept and easy to follow on its steep and scenic ten-minute descent onto the canyon floor.
 It is easily located at the west end of the campground as you approach the canyon rim.
 This is obviously one of the few access points to the bottom without using ropes.

 Once at the bottom, it is obvious folks have spent some time arranging and maintaining the trail as it splits in various directions, but mainly to the left or right.
 The wall directly in front of you is the most popular climbing wall and is called "Casino Cliffs".
 Left is upstream (it actually seems like it should be the other way around!), and right is down with spring runoff flowing down from the Rim onto the high plateau.